Skip to main content

 Updating Job Type START

-• Valid arguments include string, numbers, and booleans.
+• Valid arguments: strings, numbers, and booleans

-• Separate arguments with a (,).
+• Parentheses may wrap all arguments.
+Separate arguments with a comma (,)

 START Job: job information START Job: job information